 The Safer Journeys Action Plan 2011-2012 included investigating maximum licence time limits for learner and restricted licence holders as supporting actions to increase the safety of young drivers.

-The time limits on learner and restricted licences changes will be enacted through a transport rule change, which will include public consultation by the NZ Transport Agency.
-The new rule will come into force within two years.
+The time limits on learner and restricted licences changes have been passed into law through a transport rule change.
+The new rule will come into force on 1 December 2014.

 Time limits for holding learner and restricted licences

 The overall objective of Safer Journeys is a safe road system increasingly free of death and serious injury.
 The Graduated Driver Licensing System (GDLS) contributes to achieving this objective by ensuring drivers (including motorcycle riders) have demonstrated the necessary skills to operate vehicles safely and, where full competence has not been demonstrated, they operate under appropriate constraints, that is learner and restricted licence conditions.

 The aim is for drivers to progress through the GDLS until a full licence is obtained, thus demonstrating that they have both the skills and the competence to drive safely.
 The required levels of supervision and restrictions reduce at each of the three stages in the licensing process.

 For drivers not to progress through the stages presents a challenge to the integrity of the GDLS.
 The system is not intended to have drivers remain at the learner or restricted drivers licence stages.

 The general population should be able to expect safe practice by drivers because the GDLS is based on maximising safety through demonstrated skills for safe driving.